mocdaniel/icingacamp-2023/slides.md

 <br />

 * Icinga(web)2 modules/configuration?
-  * Left out on purpose, but can be done
+  * Left out on purpose, but can be configured
   * Helm chart ships with sane defaults
   * Some features and modules are not available (on purpose)

-* Custom plugins?
+* Custom check plugins?
   * Not part of the Helm chart
   * Can be added to the container image
   * Can be mounted into the container